thanos-studio/aws-manage-cross-acc-via-assumerole/README.md

 You can also start the server with `python -m managed_iam`, which proxies to the Django dev server.

+### HTML operator portal

+The root path (`/`) exposes a lightweight HTML console where operators can:

+- Issue new `user_id` values and register organisations without calling the JSON APIs manually.
+- Generate CloudFormation console links/CLI scripts used to connect customer accounts.
+- Inspect validation status, connected account metadata, and workload deployment state for a selected organisation.
+- Deploy, update, or delete the reference workload stack defined in `cloudformation/workload-stack.yaml` directly from the UI (the app assumes the customer's `SunrinPowerUser` role to call CloudFormation).

+See `docs/deploy-workload.md` if you prefer running the workload deployment via CLI.

 ## Endpoint summary

 | Method & Path                        | Description                                                                 |